Brazilian Zouk: History

+Features

+Brazilian Zouk is a dance with well-defined basic steps and rhythmic patterns.
+The representation of these steps and rhythmic patterns varies depending on the substyle of Zouk.
+The overall plasticity of the movements and the range of musical genres it is danced to make Brazilian Zouk a partner dance that caters to creativity and improvisation.

+The most characteristic feature of Brazilian Zouk is the follower's upper body movements, which are led out of axis by intricate leading and following techniques.
+Other features include body isolations, tilted turns and more recently counter-balance techniques.

 Styles

 As Brazilian Zouk made a name for itself in the dance community talented and influential dancers began to develop and explore to create more definitive styles, either by sheer development as a Zouk school, or by fusing Zouk with other dance styles such as Bachata, Salsa, Argentinian Tango, Contact Improvisation or West Coast Swing.

 As of 2019, two of the most popular branches of Brazilian Zouk are Traditional (Rio) and Lamba.
 Several styles of Brazilian Zouk have evolved, and the dances continue to evolve as Zouk gains popularity around the world.
 Styles that are presented at dance schools outside Brazil include: